RavikantShinde05/Build_AI_Agent_Tutorial/RAG Systems/README.md

 ### 7. Self-RAG (Self-Reflective RAG)
 ### Architecture:
-The system generates an initial draft response, then critiques and analyzes it to see if it is high-quality or if more information is needed before delivering the final output.
+The system generates an initial draft response, then critiques and analyzes, it to see if it is high-quality or if more information is needed before delivering the final output.

 - Applications:
 Best for industries with strong regulations or those that are research-heavy, where the accuracy of the final response must be rigorously verified.
 In practice, organizations often combine these architectures to further improve performance and handle more sophisticated real-world tasks.

+## Three Main Components of RAG Pipeline System:
+### Chunk Strategies:
+Chunking is the method or process that helps to split the Data into different chunks, for example creating snowballs of different size.
+There a lot of different types of chunking strategies, depending on the application strategies are implemented.
+- FIXED SIZED CHUNKING: In this we split the data into fixed sized of chuncks, like after certain limit or token limit we create a chunk (for example after every 1000 tokens create a new chunk).
+These systems can have their own drawbacks like this one can break the context mid sentence. it has fixed sized chunking with optional overlap.
+- HIERARCHICAL CHUNKING: This system is more complex to implement but very popular in the production level systems.
+Here we create our chunks on the basis of different sections like ( Pages, paragraph, sentences, etc), it has parent and child chunk.
+- Semantic Chunking: In Semantic Chunking, the chunking of Data is completely based on Semantic (Meaning), similarity based or relation based we can say, (Like Topics).
+This process is slower but it creates higher quality chunks which indirectly increases the accuracy of LLM models.

+### Tips :
+if you want to implement chunking there are most popular libraries are
+- LangChain,
+- LlamaIdex,
+- HayStack.

+### Embedding Models:
+For creating the Embeddings there are multiple, popular embedding models like
+- OpenAI Text-embedding-3-Large.
+- Gemini Embeddings.
+- Sentence Transformers in (Hugging Face ecosystem).

+### Vector DataBases (or Knowledge Base DataBase):
+- ChromaDB,
+- Pinecone,
+- FAISS,
+- Azureindex,
+- Elastic Search, etc.

 ## Conclusion
 RAG is not just a single technology but a powerful technique that mitigates the core weaknesses of AI.
 By maintaining data privacy and providing cost-effective accuracy, RAG is bridge between generic AI and specialized, expert systems.
-For organizations looking to implement AI safely and effectively, RAG is no longer optional—it is the standard.
+For organizations looking to implement AI safely and effectively, RAG is no longer optional, now it is the standard.

 Based on the sources provided, Retrieval-Augmented Generation (RAG) is a technique that turns an AI model's task into an "open-book exam," allowing it to access real-time databases to improve accuracy.
 While the standard pipeline involves ingestion (preparing data into vector embeddings) and retrieval/generation (finding relevant context to answer a query), there are several specialized architectures used in the industry.